sbacso/enterprise_data_knowledge_graph/design.md

 *Linked Metadata Deployment Scheme* ``` ↑ ```

-#### The three kinds of Metadata Sources

-The first two refer to the **Enterprise solutions** in Linked Metadata Deployment Scheme, with different governance styles.
-The third one is temporary for experiment, and will change to the first or the second kind.

-1. Centralized governance, *e.g. Software System Catalog*.
-Asset Areas are created and registered in DKG ontology, and loaded to DKG through the pipeline.

-2. Federated governance, *e.g. Business Glossary*.
-Asset Areas are created in the source and loaded to DKG through the pipeline.
-They are registered in DKG Ontology as “*… created at the metadata source.” (starts with * ).

-3. Incubation source, *e.g. “…_Confluence page”*.
-Asset Areas are created and registered in DKG ontology, and loaded to DKG through the pipeline.

 ### Assets, Asset Areas and Their Types
 <img src="images/asset_type_and_asset_area_type.png" alt="Asset Type and Asset Area Type" width="800"/>